 Five tips for leading Generation Y

-- Regular feedback (like / dis-like): The separation on- / offline does not exist for Millennials.
-Just as every Facebook message is commented on within minutes, they expect constant feedback.
-Give it the same - not only at the annual meeting.
+- Regular feedback (like / dis-like): There is no separation between online and offline for millennials.
+Like every facebook-Message is commented on within minutes, expect constant feedback.
+Give it right away - not at the annual appraisal.

 - Sense and quality of life: The profession does not stand above all.
 Commitment presupposes recognizing the meaning of the work.
 Also for the family should be time.
 Do not deny this balance just because you did not have it yourself.

-- The slightly different career: Not always the big career straight up is the goal.
-But career in the sense of different work areas is quite in demand.
+- The slightly different career: The big career is not always the goal.
+But careers in the sense of different work areas are definitely in demand.
 A "sideways career" is very desirable for many in certain phases.

 - Leave space: It is very important that you leave the young employees free space in the detailed design of their own work.
 The generation Y likes clear goals, but feels itself only required and happy, if it can determine the way itself.

-- Not so different: The Generation Y is in the end "not so different" as we were or would have liked.
+- Not so different: The bottom line is that Generation Y is “not that different” than we were or would have liked to be.
 With the difference that they demand it more consistently.
-Therefore, the tip for managers: Stay true to yourself, do not twist yourself and do what is good for all employees.
-Give sincere appreciation, honest feedback, and just the amount of freedom each one needs, regardless of their generation!
+So the tip for managers: stay true to yourself, don't twist and do what is good for all employees.
+Give sincere appreciation, honest feedback and exactly the amount of freedom that everyone - regardless of their generation - needs!

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.